 There are four dishes that are especially popular at Tim Ho Wan--beancurd skin with pork and shrimp, steamed egg cake, pan fried radish cake and baked bun with BBQ pork.
 However, in my humble opinion, the baked bun with BBQ pork is the star of the show.
 Unlike the traditional steamed pork bun with its pillowy white dough, Tim Ho Wan’s version is baked with a slightly sweet dough that forms a crunchy crust.
 The contrast of the sweet crunch with the savory pork is perfection.

-Tim Ho Wan plans to open the Irvine location in just a few months.
+Tim Ho Wan plans to open the Irvine location in April 2019.
 There are currently two U.S. locations in New York City and one in Waikiki, with another one on the way in Las Vegas.
 While these restaurants are known for their long lines, they are also known for highly efficient service.
 The dim sum is made fresh all day long and delivered very quickly to the tables after ordering.
 Add to that reasonable prices, and I think Irvine residents and visitors will soon understand the world-wide popularity of this dim sum chain.

 To learn more about Tim Ho Wan visit their website at timhowanusa.com.